anikatpurna/anikatpurna/README.md

 # Hi, I'm Anika Tabassum

-Data Science student at the University of Redlands, California.
+Data Science and Business Administration student at the University of Redlands, California.
-I work at the intersection of data, language, and decision-making — turning messy customer feedback into tools that actually get used.
+I work at the intersection of data, language, and decision-making, turning messy customer feedback into tools that actually get used.

 ---